mcgarrah/git_timesheet_python/README.md

 - `--until DATE`: Show commits older than a specific date
 - `--repos REPO [REPO ...]`: Specific repository names to include
 - `--output FORMAT`: Output format (text, csv, markdown, or md, default: text)
-- `--author PATTERN`: Filter commits by author (default: "mcgarrah")
+- `--author PATTERN`: Filter commits by author (default from config or "mcgarrah")
-- `--timezone TIMEZONE`: Timezone for dates (e.g., "US/Eastern", "EST", "EDT", default: UTC)
+- `--timezone TIMEZONE`: Timezone for dates (default from config or "UTC")
 - `--output-file PATH`: Write output to file instead of stdout
-- `--session-timeout MINUTES`: Minutes between commits to consider them part of the same work session (default: 60)
+- `--session-timeout MINUTES`: Minutes between commits to consider them part of the same work session (default from config or 60)

 ## Examples